Tank (IL)

 Description

-Block Tank (IL) simulates a vessel with six input ports, A to F, in an isothermal liquid network.
-The block outputs liquid volume to port V and liquid level to port L as scalar signals.
-The block models the hydrostatic pressure drop between the liquid surface and the height of the inlet port location.
-The tank may be at a specified constant pressure, pressure set via an external user signal, or atmospheric pressure.
+Block Tank (IL) simulates a container with six input ports, from A to F, in an isothermal fluid network.
+The unit outputs the values of the liquid volume in port V and the liquid level in port L as scalar signals.
+The block simulates the difference in hydrostatic pressure between the surface of the liquid and the height of the inlet port.
+The tank can be under a preset constant pressure, pressure set via an external user signal, or atmospheric pressure.

 The volume of liquid in the tank is determined from the total mass flow in the tank: